 So what should you expect when undergoing rehab for marijuana addiction?

 First, you need to understand that therapy remains the backbone of most substance abuse treatment programs – and marijuana addiction treatment is no exception.
-Two major types of treatment program exist for marijuana addiction:
+Two major types of treatment programs exist for marijuana addiction:

 - Inpatient Drug Rehab Centres – these centers are best suited for persons chronically addicted to using marijuana as they provide the most comprehensive treatment option.
 They require patients to be resident at the treatment facilities where their progress can effectively be monitored.